 - Visiting the World Heritage site of San Francesco d‘Assisi

 - Marvelling over Giotto’s art in the Basilica of Assisi

 - Making Italian pizza with the kids

 - Trying the region’s gelaterias

-After your arrival into Perugia airport, we’ll pick you up and transfer you to your first accommodation, set in a rural location, around 7kms from Assisi.
-Here you’ll be met by a local representative who will chat through the trip ahead and will fit your bikes (if hiring).
+After your arrival into Perugia airport, we’ll pick you up and transfer you to your first accommodation, set in a rural location, around 7kms from Assisi (transfer approx. 30mins).
+Here you’ll be met by a local representative who will chat through the trip ahead and will fit your bikes (if renting).

 There are lots of facilities at your hotel which you can make use of from tennis or fishing to the hotel pool, from where you’ll have a stunning view of Assisi.
 Depending on flight times, you may have time to venture into Assisi, a medieval city in which history, traditions and art are harmoniously combined.
 Hopefully you’ll have some time to wander through the small alleys, stopping at cosy squares and of course having your first ice cream of the trip!
 There’s lots to see including the Basilicas of St. Francis and St. Clare, museums and the Roman Forum.